davidzarandi/supreme-memory/README.md

 # supreme-memory

-This is a trello like application for project management
+This is a project management application